Skip to main content

 Heart disease and stroke are among the leading causes of death among Canadian men and women, claiming a life every seven minutes.
 It doesn’t have to be that way.
 Both are highly preventable.
 In fact, 8 in 10 cases of premature heart disease and stroke cases can be prevented by making healthy lifestyle choices.

-February is Heart Month in Canada.
-The best way to celebrate to take better care of our hearts.
+February is Heart Month in Canada and the best way to celebrate is to take better care of our hearts.
 Many risk factors are in our power to control, and we owe it to ourselves and our loved ones to practice good heart health.

 Signs of a heart attack